wkjagt/godocs/README.md

 The pieces up to main should be easy to follow.
 The one flag sets a default HTTP port for our server.
 The template variable templ is where the fun happens.
 It builds an HTML template that will be executed by the server to display the page; more about that in a moment.

-The main function parses the flags and, using the mechanism we talked about above, binds the function QR to the root path for the server.
-Then http.ListenAndServe is called to start the server; it blocks while the server runs.
+The `main` function parses the flags and, using the mechanism we talked about above, binds the function `QR` to the root path for the server.
+Then `http.ListenAndServe` is called to start the server; it blocks while the server runs.

-`QR` just receives the request, which contains form data, and executes the template on the data in the form value named s.
+`QR` just receives the request, which contains form data, and executes the template on the data in the form value named `s`.

-The template package html/template is powerful; this program just touches on its capabilities.
-In essence, it rewrites a piece of HTML text on the fly by substituting elements derived from data items passed to templ.Execute, in this case the form value.
-Within the template text (templateStr), double-brace-delimited pieces denote template actions.
-The piece from {{if .}} to {{end}} executes only if the value of the current data item, called . (dot), is non-empty.
+The template package `html/template` is powerful; this program just touches on its capabilities.
+In essence, it rewrites a piece of HTML text on the fly by substituting elements derived from data items passed to `templ.Execute`, in this case the form value.
+Within the template text `(templateStr)`, double-brace-delimited pieces denote template actions.
+The piece from `{{if .}}` to `{{end}}` executes only if the value of the current data item, called `.` (dot), is non-empty.
 That is, when the string is empty, this piece of the template is suppressed.

-The two snippets {{.}} say to show the data presented to the template—the query string—on the web page.
+The two snippets `{{.}}` say to show the data presented to the template—the query string—on the web page.
 The HTML template package automatically provides appropriate escaping so the text is safe to display.

 The rest of the template string is just the HTML to show when the page loads.
 If this is too quick an explanation, see the documentation for the template package for a more thorough discussion.